Mangarella/BreatheFree/README.md

 <div style="text-align:center"><img src ="Images/new_feature_engineering.png" /></div>

-Four main types of features were fed to a [Gradient Boosted Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html):
+Five main types of features were fed to a [Gradient Boosted Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html):
 1. **General Trend:** Rolling Mean, Median, Standard Deviation of **Pollutant A** for the past 1 hr, 4 hrs, and 8 hrs to capture a characteristic sensor response for similiar behaviors between different locations.
 2. **Date and Time:** Day of the week and time of day to capture differences between weekday and weekend, morning and night schedules.
 3. **Individual Patterns:**  Rolling Max and Min for **Pollutant A** to capture the repetitive patterns of behavior for an individual user.